dgiljano/VBS/README.md

 <b> Combine </b>

-All cards can be found in the COMBINATION_FOLDER, with sub-direcotries for simgle channels and combination of channels.
+All cards can be found in the COMBINATION_FOLDER, with sub-directories for single channels and combination of channels.
 I suggest a double check on the systematics and whether all channels and processes are correctly included/positioned in the right column etc. The following are the Combine commands which I used:

 To combine multiple cards: